• Home

 Schedule a Time to Review Finances

-It doesn’t matter when you schedule this time, but it is a good idea to keep it consistent, so it becomes a habit that is a part of your daily routine.
+It only takes a few minutes to check your accounts, so anyone can fit it into their schedule.
+It doesn’t matter when you schedule this time, but it is a good idea to keep it consistent, so it becomes a daily habit.
 You can even set a reminder on your phone to make sure that you don’t forget.
-It only takes a couple of minutes to check your accounts, so anyone can fit it in their schedule.

-Taking a look at your finances from the day previous first thing in the morning will help you make more conscious decisions for that day.
+Looking at your finances from the day before, first thing in the morning, will help you make more conscious decisions for that day.
 Reviewing how you did at the end of the day will help you see where your weaknesses are and make goals for the next day.
 No matter what time of day you decide to check your accounts, just make sure that you are being consistent and keeping your financial goals in mind.

 Automatic Savings Transfer

 It is important to build up a savings account.
-Savings accounts can help provide funds for an unexpected expense like a car repair or medical needs that are not provided for in the regular budget.
+Savings accounts can help provide funds for unexpected expenses like car repair or medical needs that are not provided for in the regular budget.
 Having a savings account means staying out of debt when these expenses occur.

 It is also a protection against a time when you lose a job or are between jobs.
 Having a couple of months’ worth of regular expenses saved away will act as a buffer when financial strain happens in your life.
 It can be a huge relief to know that your bills can still be paid, even when funds are temporarily not coming in anymore.